 As painful as it is for our pets, it is equally emotionally painful for us to see them in this condition.
 We want to do what is best for our pets and their quality of life and, foremost, relieve them of their pain as quickly as possible.
 When we are in physical pain ourselves, we may not hesitate to grab a bottle of pain relieving medicine, but think twice when it comes to your pet.
 Several medications are extremely toxic, including ibuprofen, so please, do not give your pet over-the-counter pain medication (or medication not prescribed to them), without first consulting us here at Safari.

-Arthritis can affect any breed at any age (cat or dog), therefore, it is good to know and watch for these risk factors:
+Arthritis in pets can affect any breed at any age (cat or dog), therefore, it is good to know and watch for these risk factors:

 Their Breed (ie. Hereditary/Genetic Disorder) Obesity